Podocyte: Clinical significance

 A loss of the foot processes of the podocytes (i.e., podocyte effacement) is a hallmark of minimal change disease, which has therefore sometimes been called foot process disease.

 Disruption of the filtration slits or destruction of the podocytes can lead to massive proteinuria, where large amounts of protein are lost from the blood.

 An example of this occurs in the congenital disorder Finnish-type nephrosis, which is characterised by neonatal proteinuria leading to end-stage kidney failure.
 This disease has been found to be caused by a mutation in the nephrin gene.

+In 2002 Professor Moin Saleem at the University of Bristol made the first conditionally immortalised human podocyte cell line.
+This meant that podocytes could be grown and studied in the lab.
+Since then many discoveries have been made.
+Nephrotic syndrome occurs when there is a breakdown of the glomerular filtration barrier.
+The podocytes form one layer of the filtration barrier.
+Genetic mutations can cause podocyte dysfunction leading to an inability of the filtration barrier to restrict urinary protein loss.
+There are currently 53 genes known to play a role in genetic nephrotic syndrome.
+In idiopathic nephrotic syndrome, there is no known genetic mutation.
+It is thought to be caused by a hitherto unknown circulating permeability factor.
+Recent evidence suggests that the factor could be released by T-cells or B-cells, podocyte cell lines can be treated with plasma from patients with nephrotic syndrome to understand the specific responses of the podocyte to the circulating factor.
+There is growing evidence that the circulating factor could be signalling to the podocyte via the PAR-1 receptor.

 Presence of podocytes in urine has been proposed as an early diagnostic marker for preeclampsia.